forthedamn/net4j/packages/net4j-loading-plugin/README.md

 # net4j-loading-plugin

-Easy to set loading toast when request pending.
+Easily to set loading toast when request pending.

 ```
 import Net from 'net4j';